-With the reconstructed radiant scene obtained in Sec.~\ref{sec:method-radiant-scene-reconstruction}, we perform single-bounce differentiable rendering to recover material properties of the 2D Gaussians (Stage~1 in Fig.~\ref{fig:Method-pipeline}).
-We first review the rendering equation under our assumptions, and then describe the material recovery procedure enabled by a single bounce and radiance cache.
+With the reconstructed radiant scene obtained in Sec.~\ref{sec:method-radiant-scene-reconstruction}, we perform single-bounce differentiable rendering to recover diffuse material properties of the 2D Gaussians (Stage~1 in Fig.~\ref{fig:Method-pipeline}).
+We first review the rendering equation under our assumptions, and then describe the material recovery procedure enabled by a single bounce with radiance cache.

 \paragraph{The Rendering Equation}